How Much Can You Make After Leaving Ministry? A Former Pastor’s Guide to Marketplace Salaries

 So you want a higher salary?
 Great.
 Here’s what you do.

 P.S.
-It will be helpful to look for organizations in industries that you may do better in because of your background.
-But other people will get this too.
+It will be helpful to look for organizations in industries in which you may do better because of your background.
+But other people will get this, too.

 Competition may be higher in those companies and industries, so be aware of how competitive you want your job search to be.